cseshahrukh/cseshahrukh.github.io/_pages/markdown.md

 ## Resume

-IF you want pdf format of  a detailed overview of my professional experience and skills, you can view my [Resume (PDF)](../files/Resume.pdf).
+For a detailed overview of my professional experience and skills, you can view my [Resume (PDF)](../files/Resume.pdf).